What is autism?

 - intellectual impairment or learning difficulties

-An estimated one in 100 people has autism; that’s almost 230,000 Australians.
+An estimated 1 in 70 people has autism; that’s almost 230,000 Australians.
 Autism affects almost four times as many boys than girls.

 For an interesting read on the perceived increase in the prevlence and/or diagnosis of Autism, click here to read a Blog by Vicki Gibbs, Aspect National Manager of Research and Assessments.